-The u be u feasii the p maps maps on Rehabilitation plan need to pdated, the ones used no longer ble given the changes on the ground, plan still make reference to the old s.
-Updated maps have been inserted The NEM Wate NEM The s newspaper advert still describes the A EIA listed activities and NWA er uses, please ensure to include : AQA listed activities for the AEL. same changes should be reflected on ite notices for consistency.
-Advert rectified In ac that a news applie Idition to the above, please ensure at least the advert is published in two papers as required for AEL cations.
-The Draft EIAR and EMPr will be advertised on the Ons Kontrei and Weslander Newspapers Also parag docu be consistent with the font sizes on graphs for the neatness of the ment.
-Comment noted i.
-The Environmental attributes associated with the development footprint alternatives.
-(The environmental attributed described must include socio- economic, social, heritage, cultural, geographical, physical and biological aspects)
+The maps on Rehabilitation plan need to be updated, the ones used no longer feasible given the changes on the ground, the plan still make reference to the old maps.
+Updated maps have been inserted The newspaper advert still describes the NEMA EIA listed activities and NWA Water uses, please ensure to include NEM: AQA listed activities for the AEL.
+The same changes should be reflected on the site notices for consistency.
+Advert rectified In addition to the above, please ensure that at least the advert is published in two newspapers as required for AEL applications.
+The Draft EIAR and EMPr will be advertised on the Ons Kontrei and Weslander Newspapers Also be consistent with the font sizes on paragraphs for the neatness of the document.
+Comment noted